Why Do Dogs Dig in Their Bed? Is This Normal?

 By tamping down the long grasses, they also weeded out dangers and nuisances like snakes, bugs and rodents.
 And as mentioned above, wild dogs would also dig out a shallow hole in the ground, spin around and curl up in them—a process which helped regulate the temperature, and kept them warm or cool.
 This small hole also helped hide them from other animals.

-How to Stop Dogs From Digging in Bed
+How To Stop Dogs From Digging in Bed

 Light digging before bedtime is normal and doesn’t necessarily need to be corrected.
 However, if you notice your dog scratches or digs for a long time—or if they can’t seem to get comfortable—something else could be going on.
 In that case, the behavior should be addressed so you can help your pup feel more at ease.